mirzawaqasahmed/f5-big-iq-lab/docs/source/class1/module1/lab1.rst

 Maximizing value of app through capabilities design, adoption, and usage.
 Ensuring that the app fits within the rest of the organization’s app portfolio strategy.
 Paul is in Paula's team and will manage only a subset of applications.

+**David** will try automating whenever possible, to enable efficiency and ability to solve problems at scale.
+Automate common network patterns that the other teams can consume.
+Automate existing environment management and troubleshooting tasks.